etchteam/offline-ux/src/offline-fallback-page.md

 article, the best way to do this kind of caching is the workbox precache.

-Workbox CLI uses the `workbox-config.js` to decide which files it's going to precache, for this example the `offline.html` page will be the only precached file...
+Workbox CLI uses the `workbox-config.js` to decide which files it's going to precache, for this example the `offline.html` page will be the only precached file&hellip;

 ```javascript
 module.exports = {